-A part of the American territory, Puerto Rico is popular for its history and culture.
+A part of the American territory, Puerto Rico has made it to the list of appealing destinations due to its rich history and culture.
 The beach resorts and natural wonders draw a lot of tourists as well as expats to its shores.
-Listed as a UNESCO World Heritage Site, historical buildings and culture fill the capital city of San Juan.
-Here’s what you need to know about the Puerto Rico healthcare system and medical insurance options for expats.
+Puerto Rico also features as a member of the list of UNESCO World Heritage Sites, with historical buildings and culture populating the capital city of San Juan.
+As an expat, here’s what you need to know about the Puerto Rico healthcare system and medical insurance options.

 More health information about Puerto Rico is available at CDC.

-All those having medical insurance find it easier to deal with the health system in case of an emergency or medical evacuation.
+All those having medical insurance find it easier to deal with the Puerto Rico healthcare system in case of an emergency or medical evacuation.
 Natural calamities like earthquakes and hurricanes are prevalent on the island.
-This is also a good reason to buy global medical insurance along with travel insurance.
+Non-US citizens might consider buying global medical insurance in addition to travel insurance.
+However, Americans in Puerto Rico must use US-based health insurance, as we do not provide them global medical insurance.

 Note that we are not able to source expat health coverage for American citizens in or going to Puerto Rico as it is part of the USA.

 Healthcare in Puerto Rico is not free.
-Expats and tourists would find it prudent to opt for appropriate medical insurance.
+It is a must for all residents and visitors to make sure that they have a suitable Puerto Rico health insurance.
 Find an international health insurance plan that suits your needs and then buy it.
 A healthcare plan will protect you against any medical issues and concerns that you may face during your stay in Puerto Rico.
 Insurance plans also make sense because they offer you the flexibility to visit a doctor or hospital of your choice.

 All people traveling to Puerto Rico should make sure that their immunizations are up to date.
 You are also advised to carry your own medical kit.
-This kit must contain your prescription medications, along with antibiotics and pills to treat traveler’s diarrhea or other infections that could occur there.
+This kit must contain your prescription medications, along with antibiotics and pills to treat traveller’s diarrhoea or other infections that could occur there.

 Note that we are not allowed to source health coverage for Americans living in Puerto Rico.

 While deciding on which doctor to go to for treatment, it is best to ask friends and neighbors for advice.
-Do not blindly follow the list that health insurance companies provide.
+Ensure that you do a thorough check of the list that Puerto Rico health insurance companies provide before taking up a plan.

 Emergency Medical Services in Puerto Rico

 Dial 911 in case of a medical emergency.
 Most operators converse in Spanish.
 However, if required, you can transfer your call to an English speaker.
-Also check if your health insurance covers emergencies while you are in the island nation.
+Also check if your Puerto Rico health insurance covers emergencies while you are in the US territory.

 Medicines and Pharmacies